What is the Thermal Spray Method? (Metallization, Metal coating)

 - Probability of thermal deformation: Minimal to none.

-- Effectiveness: Protect major components, withstand heavy-duty applications for the strong adhesive force.
+- Effectiveness: Protect major components, and withstand heavy-duty applications for the strong adhesive force.

 What advantages does thermal spraying have over other coating technologies?